next-actions/pytest-mh/docs/articles/life-cycle/artifacts-collection.rst

 * ``host`` which is the host where the artifacts will be collected.
 This does not have much meaning for hosts, roles and utilities but it is used in the topology controller.
-Each topology consist from one or more hosts and artifacts are collected from each host.
+Each topology consists of one or more hosts and artifacts are collected from each host.
 * ``artifacts_type`` identifies when artifacts are being collected.
 See its
   definition: